 Did you know that there is evidence that we can benefit from enjoying dark chocolate in our diet?
 That’s because it actually contains a nice amount of magnesium, an essential mineral our bodies need to function properly.

 Coming in at 176 mg in a 100 g serving, it’s a great way to add a little more magnesium in our diet.
 It sounds to me like yet another great excuse to enjoy these low carb chocolate cookies.

 In addition to magnesium, dark chocolate contains a specific group of antioxidants called flavonoids.
 Flavonoids are great for our hearts by lowering LDL cholesterol, increase blood flow and lessen the threat of blood clots.

-Be sure to also check out our Amazon Store for recommendations.
-You might be surprised by how many great keto options are at your disappointed.
+Also, check out our Amazon Store for our recommendations.
+You might be surprised by how many great keto options are at your disposal.

-Perhaps, you’ve struggled to get into ketosis consistently on your low carb keto diet, or you’ve hit a plateau that doesn’t seem to budge, consider using Perfect KETO’s bundle to assist you.
+Perhaps you’ve struggled to get into ketosis consistently on your low carb keto diet, or you’ve hit a plateau that doesn’t seem to budge, consider using Perfect KETO’s bundle to assist you.
 It’s a great way to see the benefits sooner rather than later.

-Wondering what foods you should avoid when doing Keto?
+Wondering which foods you should avoid when doing Keto?
 This Keto Food Guide will assist you in doing the Keto Diet correctly.

 - 4 ounces of baking chocolate

-- 1/3 cup dark cocoa powder
+- 1/3 cup Hershey's Special Dark cocoa powder

-- ½ cup of butter (room temperature)
+- ½ cup of butter room temperature

-- 4 eggs whole eggs
+- 4 eggs whole eggs , room temperature

 - 1 teaspoon of vanilla extract

-- 2 teaspoon baking powder
+- 1 1/2 teaspoons baking powder

 - ¼ sea salt

-- 1 teaspoon of instant coffee
+- 1 teaspoon of instant espresso coffee powder (optional)

-- 3/4 cup of almond flour finely milled
+- 3/4 cup of almond flour finely milled , measured and sifted

 - 1 cup sugar substitute, I prefer Lakanto Monk Fruit

-- Now to the cooled chocolate and butter mixture add the 4 eggs, vanilla, sugar substitute and combine well.
+- Next add the vanilla, sugar substitute and combine well.

 Use CODE: FITTOSERVE when placing any orders for Lakanto sugar substitute and receive a discount.